pangpang20/gaussdb-python/docs/api/types.rst

 Types information
 -----------------

-The `TypeInfo` object describes simple information about a PostgreSQL data type, such as its name, oid and array oid. `!TypeInfo` subclasses may hold more information, for instance the components of a composite type.
+The `TypeInfo` object describes simple information about a GaussDB data type, such as its name, oid and array oid. `!TypeInfo` subclasses may hold more information, for instance the components of a composite type.